MicrosoftDocs/entra-docs/docs/identity/devices/hybrid-join-control.md

 > Use caution when modifying values in Active Directory.
 Making changes in an established environment might have unintended consequences.

 <a name='targeted-deployment-of-hybrid-azure-ad-join-on-windows-current-devices'></a>
+<a name='targeted-deployment-of-microsoft-entra-hybrid-join-on-windows-current-devices'></a>

-## Targeted deployment of Microsoft Entra hybrid join on Windows current devices
+## Targeted deployment of Microsoft Entra hybrid join on Windows devices

 For devices running Windows 10, the minimum supported version is Windows 10 (version 1607) to do hybrid join.
 As a best practice, upgrade to the latest version of Windows 10 or 11.

-To do a targeted deployment of Microsoft Entra hybrid join on Windows current devices, you need to:
+To do a targeted deployment of Microsoft Entra hybrid join on Windows devices, you need to:

 1. [Clear the Service Connection Point (SCP) entry from Windows Server Active Directory if it exists](#clear-the-scp-from-ad).
 1. [Configure client-side registry setting for SCP on your domain-joined computers using a Group Policy Object (GPO)](#configure-client-side-registry-setting-for-scp).